ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 Migrating Roles to Roles in Collections on Galaxy
 *************************************************

-You can migrate an existing standalone role into a collection-based role that you can host on Galaxy.
-This offers you more flexibility and resources to have your role within a collection.
-With Ansible collections on Galaxy, you can use a single collection as a delivery mechanism for many roles, releasing them as a single cohesive unit of re-usable automation.
-Inside a collection, custom plugins that used to be shipped in the role's :file:`library/`` directory can now be shared across all roles within a collection without duplicating them in each role's :file:`library/`` directory.
+You can migrate any existing standalone role into a collection and host the collection on Galaxy.
+With Ansible collections, you can distribute many roles in a single cohesive unit of re-usable automation.
+Inside a collection, you can share custom plugins across all roles in the collection instead of duplicating them in each role's :file:`library/`` directory.

-You also need to migrate roles to collections if you want them as part of certified Ansible content.
+You must migrate roles to collections if you want to distribute them as certified Ansible content.

 .. note::